lyuwenhan/minecraft-java-edition-mods/flight-disabler/README.md

 # Flight Disabler

-A lightweight **client-side Fabric mod** that disables creative flight and Elytra fall flying while operating entirely on the client.
+A client-side Fabric mod that disables creative flight and Elytra fall flying while operating entirely on the client.

 ## Overview